Blacklane

-Blacklane GmbH is a German company based in Berlin which provides a chauffeur portal connecting people to professional chauffeurs via their mobile app, website and hotline.
+Blacklane GmbH is a provider of premium global chauffeur services, which provides a chauffeur portal connecting people to professional chauffeurs via their mobile app, website and hotline.
 The company offers a prebooking service at a fixed rate and doesn't own its own fleet, but works with local chauffeur companies in each of its cities.
 Airport pickups include one hour of free waiting time, while all non-airport pickups include 15 minutes.
 Guests can also edit or cancel their bookings for free up to one hour before a one-way transfer.

 History

 2011-2012

-The company was founded in 2011 by university friends, Jens Wohltorf and Frank Steuer, in Berlin, Germany.
+The company was founded in 2011 university friends, Jens Wohltorf and Frank Steuer, in Berlin, Germany.
 Backed by the investors RI Digital Ventures, B-to-V Partners, 88 investments GmbH, and Car4you, the company officially launched in June 2012.
 From the beginning of September, they were operating in Düsseldorf, Frankfurt, Hamburg, Cologne, München and Stuttgart.
 By the end of the year, they had added Bremen, Leipzig, Dresden and Hannover.

 2013

 In January 2013, it was reported that another investment round had successfully been closed with RI Digital Ventures, B-to-V Partners and Car4You taking part again, as well as Alternative Strategic Investments (Alstin), owned by German investor, Carsten Maschmeyer, taking part.
 By May 2013, the company was operating in Germany, Austria, Switzerland, the Netherlands, Italy, France and the UK.
-In August 2013, Blacklane started a project called "Mission 100", which saw 100 cities launched in as many days, ending on December 16 in Palma de Mallorca.
+In August 2013, Blacklane started a project called "Mission 100", which saw 100 cities launched in as many days, ending on 16 December in Palma de Mallorca.
 This project took Blacklane's coverage to 130 cities and 45 countries by the end of 2013.
 A day after the launch in Palma de Mallorca, it was announced that Daimler AG had invested around 10 million euros in the start up, valuing the company at just under 60 million euros.